petarilievCS/petarilievCS/README.md

 * [Fit Scanner](https://github.com/petarilievCS/Food-Recognizer) (An app that lets the user take a picture of a food and get nutritional data about it)

 In addition, I joined the iOS Engineering team at ServiceNow in order to gain further professional experience in the area.
 During this period, I also learned Flutter in order to make my applications cross-platform.
 On the side, I've also learned a lot about backend development, specifically in Python (Flask, SQLAlchemy, MySQL), and competitive programming in C++.

+Moving on, in my Junior year in college, I learned more about parallel programming using pThreads and OpenMP in C/C++, as well as Data Science using Python (Pandas, NumPy, Matplotlib, Seaborn).